 - How you interpret reality around you can inform and shape your beliefs

-- Beliefs can be changed.
+- Limiting beliefs can be changed.

 People act and react in accordance with their beliefs and uncovering those beliefs to enable positive growth is extremely powerful.
 Brainwashing people or trying to force people down a different route is not ethical, and it is not what I am suggesting.
-Everyone has a free will, and this must be respected.
+Everyone has free will, and this must be respected.
 But it is useful to know, how and what you need to do to understand when your employees are holding unhelpful beliefs about themselves or others.
-Being aware that these beliefs can be changed can help you to influence and persuade employees to adopt more positive beliefs.
+Being aware these beliefs can be changed can help you to influence and persuade employees to adopt more positive beliefs.